saltstack/salt/doc/topics/netapis/index.rst

 Introduction to netapi modules
 ==============================

-netapi modules simply bind to a port and start a service.
-They are enabled by specifying the name of a netapi module and the port to bind in the master config file.
+netapi modules generally bind to a port and start a service.
+They are purposefully open-ended.
+There could be multiple netapi modules that provide a REST interface, a module that provides an XMPP interface, or Websockets, or XMLRPC.

+netapi modules are enabled by adding configuration to your master config file.
+Check the docs for each module to see external requirements and configuration settings.

-Communication with Salt and Salt satelite projects is done by passing a list of low-data dictionaries to a client interface.
-Low-data is a dictionary that specifies the client, the function inside that client to execute, and any additional arguments or parameters.
+Communication with Salt and Salt satelite projects is done by passing a list of lowstate dictionaries to a client interface.
+A list of available client interfaces is below.
+The lowstate dictionary items map to keyword arguments on the client interface.

+.. seealso:: :ref:`python-api`

 Client interfaces
 =================